Exclaim! ~ Toronto ON

 Lisa Winn has worked with a variety of artists.
 She has been the lead singer for several local Hamilton, Ontario bands and a backing vocalist on a number of CDs.
 She brings a broad range of experiences to her music.
 The Mother Earth collection is her debut as a songwriter.
 Lisa wrote six of the ten tracks, two were collaborations with producer Rob Lamothe.
 First-class musicians support this rock and roll CD.
 Mother Earth is filled with philosophical lyrics.
 Each song has a different mood and tone, which ranges from vulnerability to hope.
 ‘Mother Earth’ and ‘Brave’ are environmental anthems.
 Lisa Winn has a wide range of vocal styles and inflections that brings diversity to the collection as a whole.
 ‘See Right Through Me’ and ‘Gone Too Far’ are edgy and captivating.
 ‘Mother Earth’ has a great hook and solid instrumentation.
 Overall, Lisa Winn’s first solo CD is a varied mix of songs that showcase great vocals. • Recommended Tracks: (1,3,8)

-Hamilton's Rob Lamothe and Lisa Winn share the songwriting spotlight
+The Record ~ Kitchener, ON Canadians with European flavour Hamilton's Rob Lamothe and Lisa Winn share the songwriting spotlight

 November 23, 2000 ~ by Jason Schneider